These dragon fruit protein bites are made with 3 ingredients and with a zing of citrus help restore muscles, make hair

-Dragon fruit, actually from the cactus family, has such numerous nutritional benefits.
+Dragon fruit, also called pitaya, is actually from the cactus family and has such numerous nutritional benefits.
 They strengthen your immune system with flavonoids and extremely high levels of vitamin C. They fight disease with a huge concentration of antioxidants, as well as B vitamins.